kawandag/deep_learning-challenge/README.md

 * **ASK_AMT**—Funding amount requested
 * **IS_SUCCESSFUL**—Was the money used effectively

 ## Data Preprocessing

-   For the data preprocessing portion, the target data is the outcome in which the neural network will try to match to the predicted data.
-In this dataset, the target variable used was "IS_SUCCESSFUL" as it is the column that defines the end goal.
-All other columns except "EIN" and "NAME" will be considered the feature variables.
-The identification columns ("EIN", "NAME) will be dropped from the dataset as they are non-beneficial to the end goal.
+   * Used "IS_SUCCESSFUL as the target for model
+   * All other columns that were not considered target variables can be used as features except the identification variables
+      * CLASSIFICATION AND APPLICATION_TYPE were used for this model
+   * Removed identification columns ("EIN" and "NAME") from input

  ![Screenshot 2022-03-04 211255](https://user-images.githubusercontent.com/90159408/156863789-c1fe7455-ec19-4a4e-a7c3-957e135cf926.png)

 ## Compile, Train, and Evaluate the Model
+   * Completed StandardScaler
+   * Defined the model

   * How many neurons, layers, and activation functions did you select for your neural network model, and why?
     * Were you able to achieve the target model performance?
     * What steps did you take to try and increase model performance?